mongodb/specifications/source/auth/auth.rst

 There is an edge case where if the same username is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.
-Note thatbecause we use the server socket address, there will different cache keys for each member of a replica set.
+Note that because we use the server socket address, there will different cache keys for each member of a replica set.

 The driver MUST cache the serverStep1 reponse as part of the cache value,